Also see the fact sheet:

 A: Yes.
 Any work with a different employer or self-employment will reduce the amount of Shared Work benefits that you may receive each week.
-As is the case with regular unemployment, for each day that you work in a week, you lose one quarter of your Shared Work benefits.
+As with regular unemployment, for each day that you work in a week, you lose one-quarter of your Shared Work benefits.
 For example, if you normally receive $80 in Shared Work benefits and you work two days in a week, your benefit amount would be reduced by half to $40.

 Q: If I normally work overtime, can I receive Shared Work benefits for a reduction in my overtime hours?

 A: No. Shared Work benefits can only be paid to compensate for wages lost because of a reduction in your normal work schedule of no more than 40 hours per week.